nttdots/go-dots/README.md

 ## Preparation

-### Setting up databases
+### Setting up databases for Tests.

-The 'dots_server' accesses the 'dots_test' database on MySQL as the root user.
+While the test, the 'dots_server' accesses the 'dots_test' database on MySQL as the root user.

 Before testing this project, You have to import the dumped data('dump.sql') as the test data.